Guide for self-assessing SIMA duties

 Total countervailing duty owing: $200

-Provisional duties are similar to anti-dumping and countervailing duties but these duties are based on estimates and only apply during the investigation period.
-This period begins on the day the CBSA makes a preliminary decision on dumping or subsidizing and ends on the day the CITT issues its final decision on injury.
+Provisional duties are applicable on the day the CBSA makes a preliminary determination of dumping or subsidizing and ends on the day the CITT issues its final decision on injury.
+These duties are based on estimates and only apply during the investigation period.
 Because these duties are temporary they cannot be appealed.

-When the CBSA has made a final determination that the goods have been dumped or subsidized, and the CITT finds that the imports are causing injury, the amount of provisional duty owing or paid is reviewed.
-It is the responsibility of the Anti-dumping and Countervailing Program in Headquarters to review the provisional duty and to determine the final amount of duty owing.
-An importer may appeal the final amount of duty by following the instructions provided below under Request for re-determination.
+If the CBSA makes a final determination that the goods have been dumped or subsidized, and the CITT finds that the imports are causing injury, the amount of provisional duty owing or paid is reviewed by the CBSA to determine the final amount of duty owing.
+An importer may appeal the final reviewed amount of duty by following the instructions provided on the How do I appeal a duty assessment?
+Web page.

-If we determine that the goods are not dumped or subsidized, or the CITT finds that the imports were not causing injury to the Canadian industry, we will refund all provisional duty paid.
+If the CBSA determines that the goods are not dumped or subsidized, or if the CITT finds that the imports were not causing injury to the Canadian industry, all provisional duty will be refunded.

 Where the importer has not paid provisional duty or posted security within the prescribed time, interest applies to the provisional duties owing.
 The same rules apply to provisional duty outstanding or refunded as the rules for customs duties.
 The interest calculated on amounts owing or returned are determined under the Customs Act.
-The rate of interest used is set in the Interest Rate for Customs Purposes Regulations (refer to Customs Memorandum D17-1-19).
-An Interest Rates Table for customs purposes can be found on the CBSA website at: http://www.cbsa-asfc.gc.ca/media/irt-tti-eng.html.
+The rate of interest used is set in the Interest Rate for Customs Purposes Regulations.
+An Interest Rates Table for customs purposes can be found on the Web page.

 The amount of SIMA duty to be paid must be calculated and reported in Canadian dollars.
 Therefore, the normal value must be converted to Canadian dollars.
 If the export price is not in Canadian dollars, you will have to convert it to Canadian dollars as well.
 To do this, you have to use the exchange rate from the date the goods were sold.
 If you do not know the date of sale, use the date the goods were shipped to Canada.

-Provisional duty may be paid by cash or guarantied by posting a security bond.
+Provisional duty may be paid by cash or guaranteed by posting a security bond.
 Cash payment includes payment by credit or debit card.
 If you chose to post a security bond, it must be sufficient to cover the amount of provisional duty payable.
-To learn more about using security bonds to guarantee provisional SIMA duties, refer to Customs Memorandum D14-1-5.
+To learn more about procedures for the release of goods subject to provisional duty, refer to the D14-1-5 Memorandum.

-You have to pay anti-dumping and countervailing duties when you account for your shipment.
+Anti-dumping and countervailing duties must be paid when accounting for a shipment.
 Payments are made in the same way and within the prescribed time as Customs duties are paid.
-You may refer to Customs Memorandum D17-1-0 for complete details on how to pay Customs duty.

 The Customs Act applies, with any modifications that the circumstances require, with respect to the accounting and payment of anti-dumping and countervailing duties.
 As such, failure to pay duties within the prescribed times will result in the application of the interest provisions of the Act.
-The rate of interest used is set in the Interest Rate for Customs Purposes Regulations (refer to Customs Memorandum D17-1-19).
-An Interest Rates Table for customs purposes can be found on the CBSA Web site at: http://www.cbsa-asfc.gc.ca/media/irt-tti-eng.html.
+The rate of interest used is set in the Interest Rate for Customs Purposes Regulations.
+An Interest Rates Table for customs purposes can be found on the CBSA Web site.

 You can correct errors in two ways: